 This political showdown has given both “sides” a megaphone to voice political viewpoints.
 Avoiding all this hostility (please?), the effect on aviation – and especially flight training – is increasingly damaging as this shutdown continues to deepen.
-(We had two charter jets grounded waiting for RVSM approval – FSDOs closed – but fortunately the reg. now has changed allowing ADS-B to serve for separation)
+The unified controller and pilot unions have cautioned that safety is and major airports are experiencing slowdowns.
+My company had two charter jets grounded waiting for RVSM approval – not coming since FSDOs closed – but fortunately the reg. now has changed allowing ADS-B to serve for separation.

 As far as FAA testing goes, PCI (CATS/LaserGrade) is advising everyone that you can take a FAA knowledge test but the results will not be recorded by the FAA (so no good until the guvm’nt gets rolling again).

 “Valued PSI Customer, we have been authorized to resume FAA Airman Knowledge Testing.
 However, please be advised that processing of results will be delayed until the FAA resumes normal operations.

 Thank you for your understanding.”

 It is theoretically possible take that newly printed paper test result to a DPE and manage your practical test entirely with a FAA paper 8710-1, sending it directly to the FAA in Oklahoma City.
 That should work if you have a DPE willing to work the paper.
 But unfortunately, your actual plastic certificate will not be issued until the shutdown is over though and you are on a 120 day temporary that will expire.